avcode-exe/Games-of-the-Games/README.md

 ## Maze Game

 * The game has a maze that the player needs to solve.
-* The player can move the character using the WSAD keys.
+* The player can move the character using the arrow keys.
 * The maze was generated randomly using the Depth-First Search algorithm.

 ## Minesweeper